Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/rvt_ratio.md

 ## Limitations and Notes on the Future

-The NVT and RVT Ratios rely on on-chain transactions and as the Bitcoin market continues it's exponential evolution, volumes occuring on-chain will similarly evolve over time.
+The NVT and RVT Ratios rely on on-chain transactions and as the Bitcoin market continues it's exponential evolution, volumes occurring on-chain will similarly evolve over time.

 Volume will continue to move off-chain to layer 2 solutions like Lightning Network, sidechains and third party 'crypto banks', exchanges and custodians.
 As such, the fractals and key levels discussed will likely evolve over time with these shifts in demand.

-As noted, the RVT and Realised Cap will likely be more resistant to obselecence in comparison to the NVT as they are more closely native to the chain.
-I expect the RVT fractals will continue to provide a reasonable fractal benchmark against which the NVT can be recalibrated over time.
+As noted, the RVT and Realised Cap will likely be more resistant to obsolescence in comparison to the NVT as they are more closely native to the chain.
+I expect the RVT fractals will continue to provide a reasonable fractal benchmark against which the NVT can be re-calibrated over time.

 ## Disclaimer
 Nothing contained in this article shall be considered as investment or trading advice.

-## Aknowledgements
+## Acknowledgements
 A huge thanks to Doc, Mav and the whole community at [ReadySetCrypto](readysetcrypto.com) for exploring these ideas as it happened.

 Be sure to keep up to date with my latest work by following me [@_Checkmatey_](https://twitter.com/_Checkmatey_) and [@ReadySetCrypto](https://twitter.com/readysetcrypto) on twitter.